MauricioLDuch/Integrative-Project-AyED/README.md

 - Implementation of algorithms.
 - Problem solving through structured/object-oriented programming.

-The main goal is for students to integrate the topics covere
+The main goal is for students to integrate the topics covered throughout the course and demonstrate their understanding through a practical development.